-Before you start applying for engineering jobs and attending interviews, it’s essential to do some research.
-Graduate recruiter Steve Rodgers explains: ‘Demonstrating you’ve done your company research sends out a very positive message to an employer.
+Before you start applying for engineering jobs and attending interviews, it's essential to do some research.
+One graduate recruiter explains: 'Demonstrating you've done your company research sends out a very positive message to an employer.
 It conveys your interest and could easily set you apart from those who are less prepared.
-It separates those who simply want a job from those who want this job.’
+It separates those who simply want a job from those who want this job.'

 What to find out about an engineering employer

 Look into the following aspects of any companies you're thinking of applying to:

 - developments in that industry

 - any recent awards received